 The following teaching materials are provided by WMA at no additional cost:

 - Wilderness and Rescue Medicine: A guide for the basic and advanced practitioner

 - The Field Guide of Wilderness & Rescue Medicine

 Completion and Grades

 Successful completion with certification is based on 100% attendance, satisfactory performance on homework assignments and written quizzes, demonstrated proficiency with practical skills and a grade of 80% or better on final written exam.
-WMA International is committed to making reasonable accommodation to any student with special needs.
+WMA is committed to making reasonable accommodation to any student with special needs.